b2ns/dotfiles/Vim/README.md

-# My configration for Vim and it's plugins
+# My configuration for Vim and it's plugins